 I’m going to produce it below because it means something to me.
 Might be sad that it does, but sometimes sad is all you have.
 I have no idea if this is true, but in my mind it is, and I hope that it is because that would mean that Thanksgiving was a special moment where I learned a secret truth about the world.
-And if it’s wrong, no one will care.

 THE TRUE STORY OF THANKSGIVING